wkaczurba/notes/README.md

 # notes

-Coding notes and survival guides
+Random coding notes, drafts and some survival guides